PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Distributed Execution With TCRs

 \paragraph{Partial Overlap Using Chunking.} The compute and memory resources of modern datacenter GPUs enable concurrent execution of network communication and local computation.
 We leverage this capability to design an overlapped variant of the distributed join that improves end-to-end runtime.
 To overlap I/O and computation, all phases of the distributed join must operate on data chunks rather than PyTorch's default full-column tensors.
 Chunking enables, for example, the partitioning of one chunk to run concurrently with the network shuffling of another.
 When implemented effectively, such an overlap significantly reduces idle periods and shortens overall processing time, as we show later.

 \paragraph{Scheduling Overlap With GPU Streams.} To overlap different phases of the join, we leverage the ability of modern GPUs to schedule operations across multiple execution queues (CUDA streams).
 These streams enable the asynchronous launch of compute kernels and network primitives, allowing operations issued to different streams to run concurrently, purely from GPU internal overlap, without any CPU thread parallelism.
 As illustrated by \emph{Chunking} \circled{3} in \autoref{fig:naive_vs_overlap_figure}, we use standard data-parallel execution across streams: for each data chunk, partitioning, shuffling, and hash table operations are scheduled sequentially within one stream, while other chunks are assigned to separate streams.
 For example, \Cref{fig:naive_vs_overlap_figure} shows how operations on two chunks of the left-side table can overlap: the shuffling of the first left chunk \texttt{L1} and the partitioning of \texttt{L2} are executed concurrently.
 Because the hash table is built on a fully materialized table~\cite{DBLP:journals/pvldb/HeNBSSPCCKI22}, we build it once per node in a separate stream after all left-side chunks have been received.
 The scheduling order for this variant (annotated as numbers in the lower right corner) follows the per-chunk pipeline: for chunk \texttt{R1}, partition, shuffle, and probe are scheduled back-to-back.
-The performance impact of overlap via \emph{Chunking} is shown by the purple bars in \autoref{fig:shuffle_scalability2}.
-While it yields only modest runtime improvements over the optimized blocking approach, it also reduces pressure on memory capacity by shrinking the size of intermediate data.
+The performance impact of overlap via \emph{Chunking} over the optimized blocking approach is modest, as shown by the purple bars in \autoref{fig:shuffle_scalability2}.

+However, since this approach enables \emph{streaming} received chunks to subsequent operators and dropping data after processing (keeping only the very necessary intermediate results in accelerator memory), chunking allows for relieving memory pressure drastically, and consequently to join large tables in fewer accelerators.

 \paragraph{Remaining Bandwidth Limitations.} The achieved bandwidth still falls short of the network's capacity.
 This observation is evident from the network utilization timelines in \autoref{fig:beemon_shuffle}, which show the activity of a single NIC during the shuffling process.
 As expected, the \emph{Blocking} variants (first two timelines) exhibit pronounced gaps between processing the two input tables, during which network traffic temporarily drops.
 The \emph{Chunking} variant eliminates this large gap and reduces overall runtime, yet still shows considerable bandwidth fluctuations, especially in the second half of execution, indicating inefficient network utilization.